GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 pubDate: May 14, 2018
 collection: announcements
 permalink: announcements/mspkichanges/
 description: Upcoming changes to Microsoft's Trusted Root Program could impact your agency.
-The U.S. Government<!--Federal PKI PA?--> has elected to remove our U.S. Government Root CA certficate (Federal Common Policy CA [FCPCA/COMMON]) from the Microsoft Trust Store. <br><br> This change will cause Windows users to receive errors when browsing to <!--?-->encountering an FPKI certificate.
+The U.S. Government<!--Federal PKI PA?--> has elected to remove our U.S. Government Root CA certficate (Federal Common Policy CA [FCPCA/COMMON]) from the Microsoft Trust Store. <br><br> This change will cause Windows users to receive errors when encountering instances of an FPKI certificate.
 You can mitigate the impact for the government intranets and government-furnished equipment by using configuration management tools for federal devices.
-This annoucement will continue to be updated with new information and procedures as these become available.
+This annoucement will be updated with new information and procedures, as soon as they are available.
 ---

 Upcoming changes to Microsoft's Trusted Root Program could impact your agency.
-Microsoft will **remove** our U.S. Government Root CA certificate (Federal Common Policy CA [FCPCA/COMMON]) from Microsoft's globally distributed Certificate Trust List (CTL).
+The Federal PKI Policy Authority<!--Correct?--> has requested that Microsoft **remove** our U.S. Government Root CA certificate (Federal Common Policy CA [FCPCA/COMMON]) from Microsoft's globally distributed Certificate Trust List (CTL) (aka "Microsoft Trust Store").

-{% include alert-info.html content="The Federal PKI Policy Authority is working with Microsoft on a timeline for removing the U.S. Government Root CA certificate from Microsoft's Trust store.
-This page will be updated with new information and procedures, as soon as they are available, through the FPKI/ICAM listservs, and through the ICAM Subcommittee." %}
+{% include alert-info.html content="The Federal PKI Policy Authority is working with Microsoft on the timeline for removing COMMON.
+As additional information and procedures become available, this announcement will be updated.
+Watch also for updated information from the FPKI ICAM listservs and ICAM Subcommittee." %}

 - [How Does this Work?](#how does this work)
 - [What Will Be Impacted?](#what-will-be-impacted)